Adverse Incident Reporting

 - Monitoring of medical conditions as applicable

-All questions regarding monthly reporting of restraints & seclusions should be directed to:
+All questions regarding monthly reporting of restraints & seclusions should be submitted using the following form:

 The use of seclusion and restraints, both physical and chemical, is a last resort for maintaining the safety of patients, visitors and treatment personnel, and should be utilized only when clearly indicated by a policy detailing specific criteria (Read Magellan’s full Position Statement).